(Photo Credit: Austin Distell)

-The Sales Metrics That Matter
+Focus on the Sales Metrics That Matter

 Measuring referral activities is simple.
-Weekly metrics for each rep roll up into monthly and quarterly metrics.
+Weekly sales metrics for each rep roll up into monthly and quarterly metrics.
 Measure the number of:

-More importantly, coach reps based on these activities.
+Setting the right sales metrics is important.
+So is actually coaching reps based on these activities.
 Keep your reps accountable and on track by asking specific questions, such as:

 - Who are the people you’ll ask for referrals?
 Get names

 - What are the outcomes you expect?
 Get numbers

 - What are your discussion topics?
 Get these in writing